-There are several differences between a masters degree from a graduate certificate.
-For one, the average cost of tuition is lower with a graduate certification than that of a masters degree.
-This is a huge benefit, since many students do not want the headache of taking out student loans or applying for financial aid.
-At the same time, this can also be a downside if the student needs the help to pay for school; Since students of graduate certificates do not always qualify for federal financial aid.
+Master’s degree vs graduate certificate, there are several differences between these two graduate levels of education.
+For one, the average cost of tuition is lower with a graduate certification than that of a master’s degree.
+This is a huge benefit since many students do not want the headache of taking out student loans or applying for financial aid.
+At the same time, this can also be a downside if the student needs help to pay for school.
+Students in graduate certificate programs do not always qualify for federal financial aid.

 What is the Difference Between a Master’s Degree and a Graduate Certificate?

-Here is a list of some of the most common differences that help students choose from enrolling into a graduate certificate, compared to a masters degree program.
+Here is a list of some of the most common differences that help students choose from enrolling in a graduate certificate, compared to a master’s degree program.

 - Unlike the master’s degree, graduate certificate students usually do not need to provide GRE scores as part of their application.